scrabbletank/farhome-rules/rulesdoc.md

 This spell may be cast on existing fortifications, granting them the light and resistance effects, but not conjuring any new structures.
 If cast in this way the area effected is doubled on each side, covering a 10x10 tile area.

 You may give the walls up to resistance 3, with a minimum of 1.
-Make a spellcasting roll adding 2 Terrible die per level of resistance, conjuring the fortifications on success.
+Make a spellcasting roll adding 2 terrible die per level of resistance, conjuring the fortifications on success.

 For every level cast above 5th you create an additional 5x5 area which must share a side with the existing fortifications.

 ___
 #### Open Warren
-*5th Level*
+*5th level*
 - **Casting Time:** 9 AP
 - **Range:** 5
 - **Duration:** 1 minute, concentration